Buying, selling or leasing water permits is now not only possible, but made easy for you with HydroTrader.

-To see if there are water permits on offer in your surface water catchment or groundwater zone, all you have to do is browse the HydroTrader home page and then either send us an email or call us free on 0508 HYDROTRADER (0508 493-768) - all we need is your name, phone number and a valid email address.
+To see if there are water permits on offer in your surface water catchment or groundwater zone, all you have to do is browse the HydroTrader home page and then either send us an email or call us on 0508 493 768.

 See our General Terms and Conditions for more information.

 1. What are the GST and tax implications of trading?